Identify & Diagnose

 IDENTIFICATION & DIAGNOSIS

 Diagnosis is the first step in creating a treatment plan for a child or adult with FASD.
-We travel to communities closest to clients’ homes to make it easy for anyone to get the answers they need about their or their child’s condition.
+We travel to communities closest to client’s homes to make it easy for anyone to get the answers they need about themselves or their child’s condition.
 Our mobile, multidisciplinary teams provide assessment & diagnosis for children, youth and adult clients.
 Anyone can make a CONFIDENTIAL referral by contacting us.

 FASD can be mild to severe, and drinking during pregnancy doesn’t always mean that a child will be affected depending on the quantity and timing.
 We offer full diagnostic services to anyone who believes they, their child or someone they know could have FASD.